DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - 400 tests all passing with high coverage
 - DTOs FINISHED!

+## Day 6 Progress
+- Did research about the Service layer and controllers
+- Created Query and Command interfaces (CQRS pattern)
+- Created first service - Create User
+- Created the controller and tested in Postman - everything is ok!
+- Created global exception handler + error responses

 ## Next Steps
 - Services and controllers - make query and command interfaces that should be implemented by the services
 - Security with JWT authentication